Last updated on 2026-03-23

 Program overview

 The Electronics Engineering Technology (Co-op) program at Niagara College is designed for those who wish to turn their passion for electronics into a fulfilling technical career.
-This program equips students with the skills to tackle complex technical challenges in various fields, including fibre optics, telecommunications, and wireless communications.
-Graduates will emerge with a solid foundation in electronics engineering, ready to contribute effectively in the workforce.
+Graduates of this program will be equipped to tackle complex technical challenges in various fields, including fibre optics, systems control, telecommunications, and wireless communications.
+This program not only provides a solid foundation in electronics but also emphasizes hands-on experience through co-op opportunities, allowing students to apply their knowledge in real-world settings.

 The Electronics Engineering Technology (Co-op) program spans a three-year period, culminating in an Advanced Diploma.
-The program structure includes:
+The program is structured to provide a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for the workforce.
+Key features of the program structure include:

 Featured Experiences

-The Electronics Engineering Technology (Co-op) program offers several unique features that enhance the learning experience:
+The Electronics Engineering Technology (Co-op) program offers a variety of unique experiences that enhance the educational journey:

 Career Options